EECi/VOI-for-Building-Energy/README.md

 - The `data` directory, containing input data and cached utility evaluations for the GHSP design example.
 - The `plots` directory, containing code to produce the influence diagram figures for each example problem.
 - A helpful caching function wrapper in `utils.caching`

+## Note

+The file `models/EP_Lamarche.py` has been removed from the repository due to copyright considerations.
+The authors will replace its functionality with an equivalent implementation that is openly available, however in the meantime `GSHP_design.py` can be run using the pre-evaluated results of the LaMarche model stored in `data/caches/`.